platformatic/platformatic/docs/reference/sql-mapper/introduction.md

 It will inspect a database schema and return an object containing:

-- `db` — A database abstraction layer from [`@databases`](https://www.atdatabases.org/)
+- `db` — A database abstraction layer from [`@databases`](https://www.atdatabases.org/).
-- `sql` — The SQL builder from [`@databases`](https://www.atdatabases.org/)
+- `sql` — The SQL builder from [`@databases`](https://www.atdatabases.org/).
 - `entities` — An object containing a key for each table found in the schema, with basic CRUD operations.
 See [Entity Reference](./entities/introduction.md) for details.

 The valid options are:

-- `connectionString` — The Database connection string
+- `connectionString` — The Database connection string.
 - `poolSize` - Maximum number of connections in the connection pool.
-Defaults to `10`.
+The default `poolSize` is `10`.
-- `log` — A logger object (like [Pino](https://getpino.io))
+- `log` — A logger object (like [Pino](https://getpino.io)).
 - `onDatabaseLoad` — An async function that is called after the connection is established.
-It will receive `db` and `sql` as parameter.
+It will receive `db` and `sql` as parameters.
-- `ignore` — Object used to ignore some tables from building entities. (i.e. `{ 'versions': true }` will ignore `versions` table)
+- `ignore` — An object used to ignore specified tables from building entities (i.e. `{ 'versions': true }` will ignore the `versions` table).
+- `include` — An object used to explicitly identify tables for which you would like entities built (i.e. `{ 'versions': true }` will build a `versions` entity from the `versions` table and ignore all other tables).
-- `autoTimestamp` — Generate timestamp automatically when inserting/updating records.
+- `autoTimestamp` — Flag to enable automatic generation of a timestamp when inserting or updating records.
-- `hooks` — For each entity name (like `Page`) you can customize any of the entity API function.
-Your custom function will receive the original function as first parameter, and then all the other parameters passed to it.
+- `hooks` — An object to customize entity API functions for each entity.
+Your custom function will receive the original function as the first parameter and all other parameters passed to it.
-- `cache` — enable cache and dedupe features - currently supported `dedupe` on entities `find` method only.
-Boolean, default is disabled.
+- `cache` — Flag to enable cache and dedupe features (default is `false`, i.e. disabled).
+This is currently only supported during schema enumeration.

 ### `createConnectionPool(opts) : Promise`